ethanp/programming/Notes/Rails Notes.md

 * The router is a great thing, because it decouples your *files* from your app's *interface*
 * If you `generated` a `model` with `scaffolding`, then you can request `url/mymodels.json` and it will return a `JSON` array of all those objects in the database!
 Bind mlown.
 * `redirect_to(@article)` simply performs `redirect_to(article_ path(:id => @article))`
+* "In order to simulate state atop HTTP, Rails uses cookies.
+When the first request comes in, Rails sets a cookie on the client’s browser.
+The browser remembers the cookie locally and sends it along with each subsequent request.
+The result is that Rails is able to match the cookie that comes along in the request with session data stored on the server."
+    * So where do you put the data when you want to give your app state? *In the* `session` *hash!*

 ## Directory structure
 * **bin** --- executables